WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

-Located between Takayama and Kanazawa (50 minutes from Takayama and 1 hour from Kanazawa – Gifu prefecture), the village of Shirakawa-go is ideal for seeing and visiting gasshō-zukuri houses, an architectural style unique to the region listed as a UNESCO World Heritage Site in 1995.
+Shirakawa-go is famous for seeing and visiting gasshō-zukuri houses, an architectural style unique to the region listed as a UNESCO World Heritage Site in 1995.

 These two villages have the particularity, because of their geographical isolation far in the Japanese Alps, of having preserved a traditional style unique in Japan.

 Both villages are beautiful.
-Our visit of Shirakawa-go and Gokayama was one of the highlights during our road trip through Japan.
-We highly recommend a visit of these 2 villages if you are visiting Japan!
+Our visit to Shirakawa-go and Gokayama was one of the highlights of our road trip through Japan.

 WHAT TO SEE IN SHIRAKAWA-GO?